The 15 best LGBTQ+ bars, spaces and gatherings in Charlotte

 QnotesCarolinas: An LGBTQ+ news publication based in Charlotte, covering everything from local arts and entertainment to sports and wellness.

-Charlotte LGBT Chamber of Commerce: This nonprofit serves to "grow and advance economic success, equity and inclusion across the Carolinas for LGBTQ+ and allied businesses and professionals," according to their Instagram bio.
+Charlotte LGBT Chamber of Commerce: This nonprofit serves local LGBT+ and Ally businesses and professionals, according to its Instagram bio.